Chronology of World War II

 Images from May 18, 1944

-Two German Paratroopers Fighting among the Ruins of the Monastery
+Fighting among the Ruins of the Monastery

-A low aerial View of the Monastery Showing its Complete Destruction
+Aerial View of the Monastery

-view of the Monastery
+Aerial View of the Monastery

 A Knocked-out German StuG III Assault Gun

-Mule Pack on way to the Front Passes Wrecked German tank.
-Fifth Army, Castelforte area, Italy, 18 May 1944
+Mule Pack on way to the Front

-Mule pack on way to the front
+Mule Pack on way to the Front

 Passing through the Ruins of Cassino